mehlkelm/google-reader-api/README.md

-Unofficial documentation for the unofficial Google Reader API.
+A fork of mihaip's documentation for the unofficial Google Reader API.
+To make sure it won't be lost and to add my notes.

 This repository formerly lived at [code.google.com/p/google-reader-api](https://code.google.com/p/google-reader-api/).
 Between 2010 and 2012 it served as a place for [Mihai Parparita](https://github.com/mihaip) to document and clarify behavior of Google Reader's unofficial API (in combination with the [Friends of the Unofficial Google Reader API](https://groups.google.com/forum/#!forum/fougrapi) group).